ablanchard95/RNN-Deep-Learning/README.md

 To run this program you will need to have PyCharm installed.

-In PyCharn open the terminal and type: `python`
-Then type: `from textgenrnn import textgenrnn`
+In PyCharn open the provided terminal and type: `python` Then type: `from textgenrnn import textgenrnn`

 Once the import statement has completed type: